MikaAK/angular-modelStore/README.md

 is because you cannot return values from the constructor in extended classes the workaround is to call super on your new class.
 Luckily all you need to do here is call it with extend and let the `modelStore` do its magic.

-### Initializing a model
-To initialize a model create a `new` instance and give it a name, for example a Student with the Id of 1 could be used like `new Student('1')` this way you can call `new Student('1')` from anywhere in your code without creating a new instance.
-The other benefit of this is you don't have to search different scopes for data.
-It is all available through the model cache.

 ### Anon Listeners
 Another thing you can do is setup anonymous listeners for the entire model.
 For